-The 2020 Jacoust is to be made svailable by posting on the Virginia Conference website (www.warnc.org) as a PDF file.
+The 2020 Journal is to be made available by posting on the Virginia Conference website (www.vaumc.org) as a PDF file.
 It will be available as a printed copy upon request at a cost of \$25 which includes shipping.
 Requests for printed copies must be made by October 1 of the calendar year, and payment must be made at the time the order is placed.
-Coly a small quantity of Journals will be printed and distributed in compliance with the Book of Discipline (606.2), to district offices.
-Conference staff, and these purchasing copies before the October 1 deadline.
+Only a small quantity of Journals will be printed and distributed in compliance with the Book of Discipline (606.2), to district offices, Conference staff, and those purchasing copies before the October 1 deadline.

-C. CONFERENCE FURLICATIONS COMMITTEE
+G. CONFERENCE PUBLICATIONS COMMITTEE

-It is recommended that the Conference-Purvided Publications Committee be continued, compared of the following: (1) the Director of Connectional Ministries; (2) Conference Treasurer; and (3) the Conference Director of Communications, who will serve as the convenes of the committee.
-The Committee may converse at any time at the request of any committee member as long as a majority of the committee members are present.
+It is recommended that the Conference-Provided Publications Committee be continued, composed of the following: (1) the Director of Connectional Ministries; (2) Conference Treasurer; and (3) the Conference Director of Communications, who will serve as the convener of the committee.
+The Committee may convene at any time at the request of any committee member as long as a majority of the committee members are present.
 [The committee oversees the production and publication of the conference Journal and other such publications and mailings that are appropriate to keeping the conference members linked to the business of the Annual Conference.]

-H. CLERCY DIRECTORY
+H. CLERGY DIRECTORY

-One copy of the Directory of the Ministry is to be mailed to all Virginia Conference clergy (active and retired, including by preters and discural ministers).
+One copy of the Directory of the Ministry is to be mailed to all Virginia Conference clergy (active and retired, including lay pastors and diaconal ministers).
 Widows/widowers of clergy are also entitled to a free copy upon request.
-Additional copies may be purchased at a cost of \$4 each (includes shipping and kaniling).
-As updated version of the directory is available on the Conference website as a pdf file.
+Additional copies may be purchased at a cost of \$4 each (includes shipping and handling).
+An updated version of the directory is available on the Conference website as a pdf file.